bitlogik/pyWeb3/README.md

 ### Use

-Instanciate with `pyweb3.Web3Client`, then use methods this object to send RPC queries.
+Instanciate with `pyweb3.Web3Client`, then use methods of this object to send RPC queries.

 Basic example :